 So here are some simple outsourcing tips that apply just as well to outsourced warehousing and transport.

-And No, I haven’t been put up to this by the 3PLs!
+In case you’re wondering, I haven’t been put up to this by the 3PLs.
 My interest is purely in helping to make outsourcing relationships more rewarding for both parties.

-Here’s a few examples where early disclosure will assist in making sure that contract resources and fee structures are appropriate:
+Here are a few examples to illustrate where early disclosure will help you ensure that contract resources and fee structures are appropriate:

-- Bundling.
-Are there value added tasks that often have to take place for certain products and/or customers?
-This might include ‘bundling’ different products together, or adding items into the packages for the local market (power cords being a good example).
+2) Bundling: Are there value added tasks that often have to take place for certain products and/or customers?
+This might include “bundling” different products together, or adding items into the packages for the local market (power cords being a good example).

-- Special Handling.
-Are there products or customers that need special handling?
+3) Special Handling: Are there products or customers that need special handling?
 Products might need specific packaging for example, or need to be loaded onto vehicles differently.
-Top loads, loaded last etc. Maybe certain customers have stringent ‘time slotting’ of deliveries or additional paperwork needs, such as prompt POD (Proof of Delivery)
+Top loads, loaded last etc. Maybe certain customers have stringent “time slotting” of deliveries or additional paperwork needs, such as prompt POD (Proof of Delivery).

-- Surge Storage.
-Are there expected peaks and troughs at certain times of the year when you’ll expect your outsourcing partner to handle much higher or lower order throughput levels or storage levels as you ‘build stock’ to meet a peak sales period?
+4) Surge Storage: Are there expected peaks and troughs through the year when you’ll expect your outsourcing partner to handle much higher or lower throughput or storage levels as you “build stock” to meet a peak sales period?

-- Other Stuff.
-Yes, there is always that ‘other stuff’ that clients forget to mention, (probably thinking it was unimportant) that creates additional resource demands.
-Additional stock taking; stock turnover, handling inter facility transfers, POS (Point Of Sale) materials and so the list goes on.
+5) Other Stuff.
+Yes, there’s always that “other stuff” that clients forget to mention (probably underestimating the importance) that creates additional resource demands.
+Additional stock taking; stock turnover, handling inter-facility transfers, point-of-sale (POS) materials… and so the list goes on.

-I’m sure you get the idea?
-If your outsourcing partner comes ‘cap in hand’ to you 6 months after the contract has been implemented, looking for an increase in fees, it may not be totally their fault…..
-In many cases it can be traced back to a lack of disclosure and information sharing that got ‘missed’ through the rush to select partners and award/win contracts.
+I’m sure you get the idea… If your outsourcing partner comes ‘cap in hand’ to you 6 months after the contract has been implemented, looking for an increase in fees it may not be totally their fault.
+In many cases it can be traced back to a lack of disclosure and information-sharing that got “missed” in the rush to select partners and award/win contracts.

 Pick the Right Partner!